tb9757/Student-Academic-Performance/README.md

 The techniques in this project could be used on real data by a school or an organisation and the results would provide meaningful and useful information with regards to the business requirements I have outlined.

 Use generative AI tools:
-I have found chat GPT to be useful throughout this project.
+I have found ChatGPT to be useful throughout this project.
 Particularly in hypothesis generation and conclusion writing.
-For both of these I first came up with ideas and then asked chat GPT for help and refinement.
+For both of these I first came up with ideas and then asked ChatGPT for help and refinement.
 This was very useful in making hypotheses because I wanted them to be meaningful and measurable in a useful way that also allowed me to practice techniques (like pipeline generation) without just doing ML for the sake of it.
-With conclusion I would type my interpretation of the results and ask GPT to evaluate my response.
+For conclusions, I would type my interpretation of the results and ask ChatGPT to evaluate my response.
 It was useful to bring to my attention any slight misunderstandings I had with the output values of linear regression or the statistical tests.

-I also prompted chat GPT not to show me any code, but to act as a tutor/mentor and ask questions and give hints.
+I also prompted ChatGPT not to show me any code, but to act as a tutor/mentor and ask questions and give hints.
 I found this really helpful because I didn't want to fall into the trap of just copying code from AI and not understanding what the code does.

 ## Ethical considerations